kdroidFilter/DesktopAccessibilityManager/README.md

 # Desktop Accessibility Announcer (JNA)

-A small JVM-only helper that provides a Compose Desktop equivalent of `LocalAccessibilityManager.announceForAccessibility()` using JNA.
+A JVM-only helper that provides a Compose Desktop equivalent of `LocalAccessibilityManager.announceForAccessibility()` using JNA.

 ## Modules